 - splenic clefts may be mistaken for a laceration 9

-- these are due to persistent lobulation of the splenic after development
+- these are due to persistent lobulation of the spleen after development

 - in contrast to a laceration, a cleft is usually smooth with a rounded edge and are not associated with an adjacent subcapsular haematoma or perisplenic fluid